Evenlyeven/markeR/README.md

 - `--feat_topN_wilcox`
   Number of top markers per cluster to include in the Wilcoxon-based feature plots.
 Default is `200`.

+- `--skip_featureplots`
+  Skip generating all feature plots if provided.
+Default is FALSE (all feature plots will be generated).

 ## 📂 Output

 All results are saved in a timestamped subdirectory (e.g., `markeR_20250603_154210`) under the specified `--output_dir`.